aurelia/aurelia2-examples/README.md

 **Aurelia 2 State**

 Covers working with the versatile and powerful Aurelia 2 state plugin for state management.
 Covers concepts such as binding to input values, working with collections, mutating state values and more.
+This is a copy of the todo application from below, but made to use the Store plugin.

 [Source](examples/aurelia2-state)
 [Demo](https://aurelia2-state.vercel.app/)